dword-design/suppress-experimental-warnings/README.md

 ### Via ESM

-Since imports in ESM run [async](https://stackoverflow.com/questions/35551366/what-is-the-defined-execution-order-of-es6-imports), we have to make sure that the import runs before all other imports, which is need when you cannot pass `suppress-experimental-warnings` via a a CLI argument:
+Since imports in ESM run [async](https://stackoverflow.com/questions/35551366/what-is-the-defined-execution-order-of-es6-imports), we have to make sure that the import runs before all other imports.
+This is needed when you cannot pass `suppress-experimental-warnings` via a a CLI argument:

 ```js
 import 'suppress-experimental-warnings';